Step by step advice leading up to, during and after your telephone assessment

 After Your Assessment

-After your assessment our healthcare professional completes a report using criteria laid out by the DWP.
-This is to provide the DWP decision maker with an impartial, justified medical opinion about how you are affected by your medical condition.
+After your assessment our healthcare professional completes a report using criteria laid out by DWP.
+This is to provide DWP's decision maker with an impartial, justified medical opinion about how you are affected by your medical condition.

 The assessment report will describe your medical conditions and the activities you undertake in a typical day.
-It will also have the healthcare professional’s observations, and the results of any physical examination undertaken.
+It will also have the healthcare professional’s observations.

-You may request a copy of the full report from DWP office handling your claim.
+You may request a copy of the full report from the DWP office handling your claim.

 Decisions on claims